danielytics/ominate/README.md

 (defn fade-color [color] (anims/with-overlay anim/fade {:background-color color :opacity 0}))
 ```

+`with-overlay` uses `.-clientWidth` and `.-clientHeight` to size the overlay, so it is the components responsibility to make sure these will return the correct size.

 ## Known Bugs

 The `ease/elastic-*` and `ease/bounce-*` easing functions are known to not be